rdkcentral/firebolt-certification-app/README.md

 ## Supported Report Parameters

+- Message: Appropriate API validation message
-- Schema: Schema validation response of each API’s. whether it passed/failed.
+- Schema Validation: Schema validation object of each API’s.
 Validation is done based on the Open RPC document
-- Content: Behavioural validation can be done.
+  - Status: Whether schema validation passed/failed/skipped
-- Message: Defines the Schema of the API from the Open RPC document.
-- Actual: The API response which is invoked by FCA on the device is stored in actuals.
+  - Response: The API result/error which is invoked by FCA on the device
-- Error: Based on the schema validation done by FCA, if the schema validation fails then reason of failure is stored in error.
+  - Expected enums: To display enums or show appropriate message if enums not available or complex to display
+  - Expected: Expected schema to be displayed in case schema validation failed with error
+  - params: API params
+- SLA Validation: SLA validation object if `sla-validation` field passed as true via intent
+  - Status: Whether SLA validation passed/failed
+  - Actual: Actual API execution time
+  - Expected: Expected API execution time passed using `globalSLA` field via intent

 ## PR and merge process